Peng-Rao/SE4HPC_notes/main.typ

 + *Add Annotations and Comments*: Include any additional information, annotations, or comments that provide context or clarification for elements in the diagram.
 + *Document Assumptions and Constraints*: If there are any assumptions or constraints related to the interaction, document them alongside the diagram.

+=== Class Diagram (Module structure)
+A *Class Diagram* is a *type of static structure* diagram that describes the structure of a system by showing the system's classes, their attributes, operations (or methods), and the relationships among objects.

+#figure(
+  image("figures/class-diagram.jpg", width: 80%),
+  caption: "Class Diagram",
+)

+=== Package Diagram (Module structure)
+A *Package Diagram*, a kind of structural diagram, shows the *arrangement and organization of model elements in middle to large scale project*.
+Package diagram can show both structure and dependencies between sub-systems or modules, showing different views of a system, for example, as multi-layered (aka multi-tiered) application --- multi-layered application model.

+#figure(
+  image("figures/package-diagram.jpg", width: 60%),
+  caption: "Package Diagram",
+)

+=== Deployment Diagram (allocation structure)
+A *Deployment Diagram* is a diagram that shows the configuration of runtime processing nodes and the components that live on them.
+Deployment diagrams is a kind of structure diagram used in modeling the physical aspects of an object-oriented system.
+They are often be used to model the static deployment view of a system (topology of the hardware).

+#figure(
+  image("figures/deployment-diagram.jpg", width: 80%),
+  caption: "Deployment Diagram",
+)

 == Design Principal
 === Divide and Conquer
 Divide and Conquer is a *problem-solving strategy* that involves breaking down a complex problem into smaller, more manageable parts, solving each part individually, and then combining the solutions to solve the original problem.